kircherlab/ReMM/Snakemake/Readme.md

             "description": short description of the feature
         }
 ```
 After you have prepared this, add the name of the feature in the list at the top of the JSON file.
 Next, you have to add a snakemake rule for downloading the fetaure.
 For that, create a new text file *featureName.snakerule* in the folder rules/features and add a rule that uses the new entry in the config/featuresConfig38.json for donwloading the feature and naming the file(s).
 You can use one of the existing rules as a scaffold.
+Here, you can preprocess the data if needed or use a separate rule for that (use the same snakerule file for that).
+At the end, you need to output a comma-separated file, that will be used in the next step.

-To remove a feature from computation of ReMM, you need only too remove its name from the top list.
+To remove a feature from computation of ReMM, you need only to remove its name from the top list in featuresConfig38.json.

 ### Converting into VCF
+After you have downloaded the raw feature and

 The Snakemake workflow consists of XX different rules, many of which are excecuted multiple times.